 The Asset Representations Reviewer will not be liable for any action taken, or not taken, in good faith under the Asset Representations Review Agreement or for errors in judgment.
 However, the Asset Representations Reviewer will be liable for its willful misconduct, bad faith or negligence in performing its obligations under the Asset Representations Review Agreement.
-The Issuing Entity will, or will cause the Servicer to, indemnify the Asset Representations Reviewer for all liabilities resulting from the performance of the Asset Representations Reviewer's obligations under the Asset Representations Review Agreement, other than liabilities resulting from the Asset Representations Reviewer's willful misconduct, bad faith or negligence, breach of any of its representations or warranties in the Asset Representations Review Agreement or breach of its obligations related to protecting confidential and personally identifiable information provided to it.
+The Issuing Entity will, or will cause the Servicer to, indemnify the Asset Representations Reviewer's obligations under the Asset Representations Reviewer for all liabilities resulting from the performance of the Asset Representations Reviewer's obligations under the Asset Representations Reviewer's dilutions under the Asset Representations Review Agreement, other than liabilities resulting from the Asset Representations or warranties in the Asset Representations Review Agreement or breach of its obligations related to protecting confidential and personally identifiable information provided to it.

 The Asset Representations Reviewer may not resign unless it becomes legally unable to act.
 The Issuing Entity may also remove the Asset Representations Reviewer if the Asset Representations Reviewer (1) ceases to be eligible to continue as an Asset Representations Reviewer, (2) breaches any of its representations, warranties, covenants or obligations contained in the Asset Representations Review Agreement or (3) becomes subject to an insolvency event.
 Following the resignation or removal of the Asset Representations Reviewer, the Issuing Entity will be obligated to appoint a successor Asset Representations Reviewer.
 Any resignation or removal of an Asset Representations Reviewer and appointment of a successor Asset Representations Reviewer will not become effective until acceptance of the appointment by the successor Asset Representations Reviewer.
-As described under "The Leases-Asset Representations Review-Periodic Reports," each Form 10-D will contain a description of the date and circumstances surrounding any resignation, removal, replacement or substitution of the Asset Representations Reviewer that occurred during the related Collection Period.
-Reasonable expenses associated with the termination of the Asset Representations Reviewer and the appointment of a successor will be borne by the outgoing Asset Representations Reviewer.
+As described under "The Leases-Asset Representations Review-Periodic Reports," each Form 10-D will contain a description of the date and circumstances surrounding any resignation, removal, replacement or substitution of the Asset Representations Reviewer and the appointment of a successor will be borne by the outgoing Asset Representations Reviewer.